 There are not best practices in Universal Design per se.
 It is more of a way of thinking.
 Be sure to think of the needs of as many users as you can and find a solution for everyone.
 Don't forget about best practices in Web Design.
 These practices were developed with usability in mind and assistive technology functions assuming these standards are followed.

-*The Accessibility Best Practices are based on the Web Content Accessibility Guidelines (WCAG) 2.0.
+*The Accessibility Best Practices are based on the Web Content Accessibility Guidelines (WCAG) 2.1.
 In previous court cases, rulings use level A (minimum) and level AA of the WCAG as a benchmark.
-The new 508 standards, effective January 1, 2018, require government Web sites to comply with level A and level AA of the WCAG 2.0.
+The 508 standards require government Web sites to comply with level A and level AA of the WCAG 2.0.

 There are some criteria that are important for accessibility in level AAA, so they will be discussed as well.
 Do you want a rubric to help you evaluate content?
 Go to the Online Accessibility Rubric opens new window by Tammy Stitz and Shelley Blundell

-Unfortunately, no one can design a Library Guide or webpage that is 100% accessible to everyone in every way.
+Unfortunately, nobody can design a webpage that is 100% accessible to everyone in every way.
 However if you weren't designing any of your web content with Universal Design in mind, your Library Guide will be 100% better if you do.

-It is likely that you have heard some of this information previously; however, there are conventions that have been known for a decade that are still common in web content.
+It is likely that you have heard some of this information previously; however, there are conventions that have been known for a decade that are still not adhered to in web content.

 Once you are accustomed to providing web content in this way, it will be second nature.
 Just remember

 Essentially, This is the "you are asking for trouble if you don't follow these guidelines" webpage.